Learn about traffic on local roads, and how to request traffic calming in your neighbourhood.

 Check your driving speed against the Speed Watch board the next time you're driving by.
 Experience shows 70 percent of drivers travelling 10 kilometres per hour over the speed limit slow down when they see a speed-reader board.
 So, think about how fast you're driving the next time you see a board.

-• make you aware of road safety,
+• make you aware of road safety

-• get communities working against speed-related problems,
+• get communities working against speed-related problems

-• collect speed-related data, and to
+• collect speed-related data

-• help police determine speed problem locations.
+• help police determine speed problem locations

 Speed reader boards (pilot program)